 "Excerpts From Arizona Doctor’s Deposition on Executions," has just been posted.
 It will appear in tomorrow's print edition of the Times.

 Following are excerpts from a deposition on Oct.
 21, 2011, by an Arizona doctor who attended five executions as a “medical team leader” that sheds light on a process that is rarely presented in detail.
 The executions were between October 2010 and July 2011.

 Aside from providing the official protocol for executions, most states do not disclose what happens in the execution chamber.
 The doctor, whose name was withheld in publicly available versions of the resulting 300-page document, answered questions from 8:36 a.m. until 4:30 p.m., and discussed execution methods, training and even the payment for his efforts.

 At the end of the long and sometimes contentious session, the doctor surprised his questioners by announcing that he would no longer participate in executions in the state — not because he had criticism for or qualms about execution, but “because this process is very unpleasant, and it’s not really anything that I care to go through again.”

-Earlier coverage of the Texas lethal injection challenge begins at the link.
+Earlier coverage of Arizona's botched execution begins at the link.